Affirm Holdings Whale Trades Spotted

-A whale with a lot of money to spend has taken a noticeably bullish stance on Affirm Holdings.
+Someone with a lot of money to spend has taken a bearish stance on Affirm Holdings AFRM.

-Looking at options history for Affirm Holdings AFRM we detected 39 strange trades.

 What's The Price Target?